-Monitoring and Control: The SCE 2000 monitors and controls traffic flow.
+Monitoring and Control - The SCE 2000 monitors and controls traffic flow.
 Decisions are enforced by the SCE 2000 depending on the results of the monitoring functions of the SCE 2000 and the configuration of the Service Control Application for Broadband or Mobile solution.

-In order to perform control functions, the SCE 2000 must be physically installed as a bump-in-the-wire, and the connection mode must be "Inline".
+In order to perform control functions, the SCE 2000 must be physically installed as an inline installation and the connection mode must be "inline".

-• Monitoring only: The SCE 2000 monitors traffic flow, but cannot control it.
+• Monitoring only - The SCE 2000 monitors traffic flow, but cannot control it.

-Either a bump-in-the-wire installation or an external switch installation may be used for monitoring only.
+Either an inline installation or an external switch installation may be used for monitoring only.
 In the latter case connection mode must be "receive-only".